Please ensure Javascript is enabled for purposes of website accessibility Dr. Kwame Owusu-Daaku | Faculty | University of West Florida

 Owusu-Daaku K.N.
 (2021) Rationalities of Government and Webs of Relations(hips) in the Funding and Implementation of Sea Defense Systems in the Volta River Delta of Ghana in McCusker, B., Ahmed, W., Ramutsindela, M., Solis, P. [eds] The Routledge Handbook of Development and Environment.
 Routledge

-Keywords: climate change adaptation and resilience, land revitalization planning, political ecology, international development, justice and equity, qualitative research, Ghana
+Keywords: community resilience, land revitalization planning, political ecology, international development, qualitative research, Ghana